MicrosoftDocs/power-platform/power-platform/developer/submit-catalog-items.md

 - [!INCLUDE [cc-preview-features-definition](../includes/cc-preview-features-definition.md)]
 - While not required for preview, when this feature is generally available, it'll require the use of Managed Environment capabilities.
 More information: [Managed Environments overview](../admin/managed-environment-overview.md)

 Before you can work with catalog items, you must install and configure it.
-More information: [Get started](catalog.md#get-started)

 Application makers and developers can submit items to the catalog so that they can help their colleagues solve business problems.